plannabella/wordle-clone/README.md

 # Wordle Clone

-I love playing Wordle, so I built my own version in React — partly for fun, partly as a small project to practice animation, state management, and accessibility basics.
+I love playing Wordle, so I built my own version in React.
+Partly for fun but also as a small project to practice animation, state management, and accessibility basics.

 ## Fun Details